 Six rooms are available to accommodate up to 308 theatre, or 240 banquet style in the Courtyard Hall.
 All meeting rooms offer natural daylight, with beautiful views of the expansive estate, which include the lush green forest and Serpentine Lake.
 Due to the private ownership of this listed building, it means restrictions of corporate branding do not apply here and the whole castle can be hired and branded exclusively for any event, at a very competitive rate.

-The grounds are used by the International Rugby team for training who can often be seen on the pitch from the meeting rooms here.
+The grounds are used by the International Rugby and football teams for training who can often be seen on the pitch from the meeting rooms here.

 With free transfers from the Vale Resort, arrive and be met by one of the managing directors of the resort, to embark on an exclusive tour of the gin distillery which opened in 2020.
 There will be insights into what makes this family run business grow from strength to strength and some of the challenges they face along the way.
 For dinner, there is a full Welsh banquet served in a private dining room, with entertainment of a Welsh choir or Welsh harpist.
 Full and exclusive access to the rest of the castle and grounds creates a more relaxed but still exclusive evening.